Read This First

 Prompt 3: It appears you are suggesting that eliminating merely one element from an ontological domain through explanations grounded in currently accepted domains and parsimony is insufficient to dismantle the entire domain.
 I could work through all of the proposed element that constitute the domain.
 However, are there other ways to dismantle an ontological domain?

-The section turns on Invoke Scientific Revolution and Paradigm Shifts.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Invoke Scientific Revolution and Paradigm Shifts in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Invoke Scientific Revolution and Paradigm Shifts, In this exercise, we will be using the notion of evil to explore the, and (See also the articles under Meta-Ethics.).
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Invoke Scientific Revolution and Paradigm Shifts, In this exercise, we will be using the notion of evil to explore the, and (See also the articles under Meta-Ethics.) in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Question the Foundational Premises